Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization: Numerically stable implementation of preconditioned TSS estimators

 \section{Numerically stable implementation of preconditioned TSS estimators}

 The TSS estimators introduced in Section~\ref{sec:tss} are effective only when the underlying Krylov recurrences remain numerically stable.
 In finite precision arithmetic, CG may suffer from loss of $\mathbf{A}$-orthogonality and inaccurate recurrence coefficients.
 These instabilities degrade the quality of the incremental updates $(\mathbf{x}_i - \mathbf{x}_{i-1})$ used by TSS-Solve and the tridiagonal matrices $\mathbf{T}_j$ used in Lanczos quadrature.
-Consequently, the effectiveness of TSS estimators can be severely compromised in ill-conditioned problems.
+Consequently, the effectiveness of TSS estimators can be severely compromised in ill-conditioned problems. {Although CG and Lanczos are mathematically equivalent in exact arithmetic, their finite-precision behavior differs in practice.
+The tridiagonal matrix $\mathbf T_m$ can be reconstructed from CG recurrence coefficients, as is commonly done in GP software; however, loss of orthogonality in the Krylov basis may lead to inaccurate spectral approximations.
+For this reason, our PTSS implementation employs an explicit Lanczos process with full or windowed reorthogonalization to robustly form the tridiagonal matrices used in quadrature.
+Importantly, preconditioning reduces the effective condition number and keeps iteration counts modest, making reorthogonalization affordable in the intended regime. }